Congratulations, your decision on learning to play guitar just might be one of the best decisions of your life.

-After teaching hundreds of live students, and tens of thousands of people online, I've gathered everything I know and created this simple to follow free beginner guitar course, suitable for both the acoustic and electric guitars.
+After teaching 100's of live students and over 130,000 people online, I've gathered everything I know and created this simple-to-follow free beginner guitar lesson course.
+Yes, it's suitable for both the acoustic and electric guitars.

 One very important thing to keep in mind is that the best way to keep your practice sessions fun and motivating is to start playing songs right from the beginning.
-With each chapter, I'll list several songs suitable for the level you will be at.
+With each lesson chapter, I'll list several songs suitable for the level you will be at.

 Each chapter will contain the following elements: